 At this stage, the development of animals is no longer synchronous.
 Very young worms start to sequentially produce additional segments through posterior elongation, a process relying on a thin row of cells (presumably stem cells) that forms the segment addition zone (SAZ) in front of the pygidium (Gazave et al. 2013).
-Worms also lose several larva-specific features such as the prototroch, the apical tuft, larval eyes and lipid droplets.
+Worms also lose several larva-specific features such as the prototroch, apical tuft, larval eyes, and lipid droplets.
 The excretory system is composed of segmented protonephridia until the worms reach the size of 20 segments, at which stage metanephridia appear (Hasse et al. 2010).
 In addition, the first chaetigerous segment fuses with the head.
-This important morphological transition, called cephalization, consists of the transformation of the first pair of parapodia into tentacular posterior-dorsal cirri and the progressive loss of chaetae.
+This important morphological transition, called cephalization, consists in the transformation of the first pair of parapodia into tentacular posterior-dorsal cirri and the progressive loss of chaetae.
 Finally, spinning glands develop and produce mucus, allowing worms to build their first cocoon network.

-13.6 GENOMIC DATA
+13.6 Genomic data

-As in many animals, counting chromosomes during metaphase revealed that Platynereis dumerilii is diploid (2n = 28) (Jha et al. 1995).
-More precisely, the Platynereis karyotype encompasses seven chromosome pairs showing a median arm ratio, while the seven other pairs show a sub-median ratio (Figure 13.5).
+As in many animals, counting chromosomes during metaphase revealed that Platynereis dumerilii is diploid (2n=28) (Jha et al. 1995).
+More precisely, the Platynereis karyotype encompasses seven chromosome pairs showing a median arm ratio while the seven other pairs show a sub-median ratio (Figure 13.5).
 Different regular staining techniques were used to further characterize chromosome pairs.
-For instance, Chromosome 2 shows a clear C-band-positive region, revealing a constitutive heterochromatin region not localized at the centromic region.
-Nuclear organizer regions (NORs) are found at the terminal positions of Chromosomes 5 and 6, thus revealing the localization of genes coding for ribosomal RNA.
+For instance, Chromosome 2 shows a clear C-bandpositive region, revealing a constitutive heterochromatin region not localized at the centromic region while nuclear organizer regions (NORs) are found at the terminal positions of Chromosomes 5 and 6, thus revealing the localization of genes coding for ribosomal RNA.

-FIGURE 13.5 Schematic representation of Platynereis chromosomes.
-Platynereis possesses 2n = 28 chromosomes, five pairs showing a median position of centromeres (Chromosome 1 to 7).
+Fig 13.5: Schematic representation of Platynereis chromosomes.
+Platynereis possesses 2n=28 chromosomes, five pairs showing a median position of centromeres (Chromosome 1 to 7).
 Black and white areas represent heterochromatin (C-band-positive band) and ribosomal RNA genes (NOR staining), respectively.

 The precise genetic content of these chromosomes is in the course of being uncovered.
-Indeed, the Platynereis dumerilii genome has recently been sequenced by the D. Arendt laboratory (EMBL, Germany), notably from sperm.
-Although this genome is currently being refined with the aim of obtaining a chromosome-level assembly, a highquality draft version is already available, upon request, for the whole community working on Platynereis.
-Preliminary data revealed that Platynereis genome appears less compact than in other annelids (~1 Gpb) (Zantke et al. 2014), and a previous analysis comparing bacterial artificial chromosome (BAC) sequencing and expressed sequence tags (ESTs) on a subset of 30 randomly detected genes suggested that Platynereis genes are intron rich, surprisingly, with two-thirds of introns shared between Platynereis and human orthologs (Raible et al. 2005).
-Various additional transcriptomic databases have been acquired during the past years (Table 13.1), including bulk RNA-seq data for all key stages of embryonic and larval development, juveniles of different ages and adults (Conzelmann et al. 2013; Chou et al. 2016).
-These data have been grouped together and are now publicly available on the Pdumbase website (Chou et al. 2018) (http://140.109.48.81/platynereis/controller. php?action=home).
-Platynereis is being actively studied by a scientific community, notably in the field of evolution and developmental biology, and as such, additional transcriptomic databases are constantly produced.
-For instance, Achim and collaborators shed light on the transcriptomic landscape of cell diversity in 48 hpf-larvae using a singlecell RNA-seq (scRNA-seq) approach (Achim et al. 2015; Williams et al. 2017; Achim et al. 2018).
+Indeed, the Platynereis dumerilii genome has been recently sequenced by the D. Arendt laboratory (EMBL, Germany) from sperm.
+Although this genome is currently being refined with the aim of obtaining a chromosome-level assembly, a high-quality draft version is already available, upon request, for the whole community working on Platynereis.
+Preliminary data revealed that Platynereis genome appears less compact than in other annelids (~1 to 2 Gpb) (Zantke et al. 2014), and a previous analysis comparing bacterial artificial chromosome sequencing (BAC) and expressed sequence tags (EST) on a subset of 30 randomly-detected genes suggested that Platynereis genes are intron-rich, surprisingly with two-thirds of introns shared between Platynereis and human orthologs (Raible et al. 2005).
+Various additional transcriptomic databases have been acquired during the past years (Table 13.1), including bulk RNA-seq data for all key stages of embryonic and larval development, juveniles of different ages, and adults (Conzelmann et al. 2013; Chou et al. 2016).
+These data have been grouped altogether and are now publicly available on a website Pdumbase platform (Chou et al. 2018) (pdumbase.gdcb.iastate.edu).
+Platynereis is still being actively studied by an active scientific community in the field of evolution and developmental biology, and as such, additional transcriptomic databases are constantly produced.
+For instance, Achim and collaborators shed light on the transcriptomic landscape of cell diversity in 48hpf-larvae using a single-cell RNAseq (scRNA-seq) approach (Achim et al. 2015; Williams et al. 2017; Achim et al. 2018).
 In addition, bulk RNA-seq were acquired to unravel the dynamic of gene expression during circalunar-dependent sexual maturation (Schenk et al. 2019) and posterior regeneration (Vervoort's Lab, unpublished data).